-Editor’s Note: This article was originally published on the blog for Yale Divinity School.
+Editor’s Note: This article was originally published on the blog for Yale Divinity School on May 23, 2022.
 Used with permission.

 E. David de Leon ’21 M.Div., is co-author with Sabrina S. Chan, Linson Daniel, and La Thao of a forthcoming book, Learning Our Names: Asian American Christians on Identity, Relationships, and Vocation (InterVarsity Press, 2022).
 We spoke about the relationship between the complexities of understanding “Asian American Christian identity,” the interconnectedness of journeys toward justice, and what is next for him in his vocational path as a doctoral student in Systematic Theology at Fordham University.
 This interview has been edited for length and clarity.
 Note: This article uses the spelling “Pilipino” at de Leon’s request.